vjindu/P05VehicleDetection/README.md

 # Sliding window search for cars and non-cars

-## Q 4.
-Region selection and applying sliding window
+## 4. Region selection and applying sliding window
 Sliding window techniq similar to the method presented in the course lectures was used.
 The following box sizes 32 X 32, 64 X 64, 96 X 96  and 128 X 128  with corresponding y start and y stop limits can be observed in the code below.
 It can be observed that smaller boxes were chosen for upper lines.
 This is so smaller cars would be detcted at top of the image.
-Bigger boxes are used for the area of the image close to the car.
-All the boxed image areas are rescaled to 64 X 64 to fit the training data.
+Bigger boxes are used for the area of the image close to the car. smaller scales are  used for area farther from our car.
+This is due to the fact that the farther the distance from the car the smaller the perspective size of the vehicle in a camera image. the y limit was chose to be 400 any images above were filtered (it was assumed only trees and sky was visible around that area which is not important for detecting cars).

+All the boxed image areas are rescaled to 64 X 64  and normalised to fit the training data.

 ``` python
 windowLimit = [((32, 32),  [400, 464]),